Skip to main content

 About Yaguas

 Yaguas National Park protects 868,928 hectares of exceptionally pristine Amazonian rainforest in Peru's Loreto Department, near the border with Colombia.
-Established in January 2018, it is Peru's newest large national park.
+[1] Established on January 11, 2018, it is one of Peru's most recently created large national parks.
 The park encompasses the entire watershed of the Yaguas River — a pristine tributary of the Amazon River — along with portions of the Cotuhé River watershed.
 Yaguas is remarkable for the exceptional condition of its forests: scientific surveys documented extraordinary biodiversity including numerous species new to science, large populations of commercially valuable species depleted elsewhere, and virtually no evidence of human disturbance in the core area.
-The park forms part of a larger transboundary conservation complex with Colombia's Amacayacu National Park and indigenous territories on both sides of the border.
+The park forms part of a larger transboundary conservation complex with Colombia's protected areas and indigenous territories on both sides of the border.

 Wildlife Ecosystems

 Yaguas was created in response to scientific surveys that documented wildlife abundance rarely found elsewhere in the Amazon.
 Jaguars, giant otters, tapirs, and white-lipped peccaries were found at densities indicating minimal historical hunting pressure.
-The park contains all seven Amazonian primate species found in the broader region.
-Giant arapaima fish — measuring up to 3 meters, among the world's largest freshwater fish — were found in abundance in the Yaguas lakes, reflecting the absence of overfishing.
-More than 450 bird species have been recorded.
-The park's lakes and rivers harbor pink river dolphins (botos) and gray dolphins (tucuxi).
+The park harbors approximately 150 mammal species and around 600 bird species.
+[1] Giant arapaima fish — among the world's largest freshwater fish — were found in abundance in the Yaguas lakes, reflecting the absence of overfishing.
+Over 300 fish species have been recorded, and the Yaguas watershed may harbor the highest fish diversity in Peru.
+[2] The park's lakes and rivers harbor pink river dolphins (botos) and gray dolphins (tucuxi).
 The undisturbed forest provides critical nesting habitat for harpy eagles.

 Flora Ecosystems

 Yaguas encompasses a diversity of lowland Amazonian vegetation types reflecting the varied soils and hydrology of the Amazon basin.
 Terra firme forest on nutrient-poor white-sand soils (varillales) is particularly species-rich and includes plants adapted to drought-like conditions despite high rainfall.
 Várzea (seasonally flooded) forest along the Yaguas and Cotuhé rivers is extremely productive.
 Swamp forest (aguajales) dominated by the aguaje palm (Mauritia flexuosa) — a keystone species providing food for numerous mammals and birds — is extensive.
 Amazon river floodplain lakes (cochas) are bordered by aquatic macrophytes and provide critical fish nursery habitat.
-The park contains over 2,000 plant species.
+Scientific inventories have documented over 3,500 plant species in the park and surrounding area.
+[1]

 Geology